lwmqn/shepherd/README.md

 ## 1. Overview

 Lightweight MQTT machine network ([**LWMQN**](http://lwmqn.github.io)) is an architecture that follows part of [**OMA LWM2M v1.0**](http://technical.openmobilealliance.org/Technical/technical-information/release-program/current-releases/oma-lightweightm2m-v1-0) specification to meet the minimum requirements of machine network management.
 LWMQN is also an open source project that offers a solution of establishing a local area machine network with MQTT, and it can be a replacement of the cloud-based solution if you don't really need the cloud (which becomes an option).
 Not only has LWM2M-like interfaces, LWMQN also utilizes the [IPSO Smart Object](http://www.ipso-alliance.org/) as its fundamental of resource organization, this leads to a comprehensive and consistent way in describing real-world gadgets.

-![LWMQN Network](https://github.com/lwmqn/documents/blob/master/media/lwmqn_net.png)

 * LWMQN project provides you with a server-side **mqtt-shepherd** library and a client-side [**mqtt-node**](https://github.com/lwmqn/mqtt-node) library to run your machine network with JavaScript and node.js.
+With these two libraries and node.js, you can have your own authentication, authorization and encryption subsystems to secure your network easily.
 LWMQN project is trying to let you build an IoT machine network with less pain.

-In addition, with these two libraries and node.js, you can have your own authentication, authorization and encryption subsystems to secure your network easily.
+![LWMQN Network](https://github.com/lwmqn/documents/blob/master/media/lwmqn_net.png)

 * This module, **mqtt-shepherd**, is an implementation of LWMQN Server that can run on platfroms equipped with node.js.
-* LWMQN Client and Server benefits from [IPSO data model](http://www.ipso-alliance.org/ipso-community/resources/smart-objects-interoperability/), which leads to a very comprehensive way for the Server to use a *path* with URI-style to allocate and query Resources on Client Devices.
+* LWMQN Client and Server benefits from [IPSO data model](http://www.ipso-alliance.org/ipso-community/resources/smart-objects-interoperability/), which leads to a very comprehensive way for the Server to use an URI-style *path* to allocate and query Resources on Client Devices.
 * In the following example, both of these two requests is to read the sensed value from a temperature sensor on a Client Device.

     ```js